Chillax-ORG/chillaxdocs/Writerside/topics/Installation-guide.md

 <primary-label ref="stable"/>
 <secondary-label ref="alpha"/>

-Welcome to the detailed installation guide of CHILLAX.
+Welcome to the detailed installation guide of %chillax%.

 > Before reading this page, select your client mod in the menu at the top of this page.